DarwinQVO/transcript-tool-v2/README.md

 ## Deployment

-This project is configured for zero-config deployment on Railway using Nixpacks.
+This project is configured for Railway deployment using Docker with optimized dependencies.

 1. Connect your GitHub repository to Railway
 2. Set the `OPENAI_API_KEY` environment variable